Kong/docs.konghq.com/app/plugins/zipkin.md

 ### Reporter

 An opentracing "reporter" is how tracing data is reported to another system.
-This plugin records tracing data for a given request, and sends it as a batch to a Zipkin server using [the Zipkin v2 api](https://zipkin.io/zipkin-api/#/default/post_spans).
+This plugin records tracing data for a given request, and sends it as a batch to a Zipkin server using [the Zipkin v2 API](https://zipkin.io/zipkin-api/#/default/post_spans).
+Note that zipkin version 1.31 or higher is required.

 The `http_endpoint` configuration variable must contain the full uri including scheme, host, port and path sections (i.e. your uri likely ends in `/api/v2/spans`).